Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: PCUT for the Kondo-necklace (KN) model

-The gap, $G_1$, is always nonzero for the interested range of parameters representing no magnetic order for the one dimensional model while $G_2$ and $G_3$ behave differently.
-The magnon dispersion of the two dimensional lattice is plotted in Fig. \eqref{cont1} for $\lambda=0.5$, $\eta_x=\eta_y=1$, $\eta_z=0$ and $\alpha=0$.
-The excitation energy gets its minimum at $\mathbf{k}=(\pi, \pi)$ which verifies the antiferromagnetic ordering.
-For the two dimensional lattice, the energy gap is given by
+The gap $G_1$ is always nonzero for the interested range of the parameters ($\lambda<1$), thus representing no magnetic order for the one-dimensional model, whereas $G_2$ and $G_3$ behave differently.
+The magnon dispersion of the two-dimensional lattice is plotted in Fig. \ref{cont1} for $\lambda=0.5$, $(\eta_x,\eta_y,\eta_z)=(1,1,0)$, and $\alpha=0$.
+The excitation energy obtains its minimum at $\mathbf{k}=(\pi, \pi)$, which verifies the antiferromagnetic ordering.